psyntium/snippet-marketplace/python/a-simple-app.md

 ## A simple Python sample

-This code is structured to be deployable, but support for deployable Python code isn't available yet.
-Stay tuned....
+This code is structured to be deployable, and testable !!!